citp/privacy-policy-historical/g/go/gov/govtech.com.md

-> *The following text is extracted and transformed from the govtech.com privacy policy that was archived on 2018-06-27.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20180627171021id_/http%3A//www.erepublic.com/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the govtech.com privacy policy that was archived on 2019-12-15.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20191215105213id_/https%3A//www.erepublic.com/privacy) for the most accurate reproduction.*

 # Privacy Policy

-_Last Updated May 1, 2018_
+_Last Updated December 5, 2019_

 e.Republic, Inc. is the nation’s leading publishing, research, event and new media company focused on the state and local government market.
 Serving both government and industry for over 30 years, e.Republic publishes the market’s leading periodicals and websites, runs the largest intergovernmental conferences in the nation and produces hundreds of targeted and custom events annually.
 Information about e.Republic and its products and services can be obtained at www.erepublic.com.